Online

 Does the institution offer a standard level of assistive technology to disabled students?

-All computers have Claroread and Mind Manager.
+Some student computers have Claroread and Mind Manager assistive technology.
 Some bookable rooms have additional software and large text display machines for students with a visual impairment.
 Training on how to use the assistive technology is also available.

 There are induction loop systems in some lecture halls, and portable loop systems at other reception points across the university.

-There is a small stock of laptops with assistive software and other equipment available for loan to students not eligible for DSA.
+There is a small stock of laptops with assistive software and other equipment available for loan to students not eligible for DSA, including International students.

 How has your Disability Support offer changed in light of the Coronavirus pandemic?
 Are in person appointments currently suspended?
 If prospective applicants would like to register with the Disability Service, how do they go about doing this currently?